Trav1sT/HyperBeam/README.md

 An NUS Orbital 2020 independent software development  project.

 ## Introduction
+We aim to bridge the knowledge gap between the stronger and weaker students.
+The weaker students can learn from the stronger students by perusing the kind of questions set by them and which part of the note they have referenced too.
+The stronger students can learn from their peers as they do quizzes set by other students which may have referenced a different part of the note.
 ## Features
 1. Login Page\
   1.1 Create account with email verification\